The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 - Option B — Server Actions ("use server")

-This post collects compact, interview-ready explanations and examples for common frontend topics: DOM, React & Virtual DOM, Next.js routing & API routes, props vs state, important hooks (useState, useEffect, useContext, useRef, useMemo, useCallback), lazy loading & Suspense, and a quick Zustand vs useContext comparison.
-Use it as a cheat-sheet or study guide—copy code examples into a sandbox and run them to internalize the behavior.
+This post collects compact, interview-ready explanations and examples for common frontend topics.
+It's organized to follow a natural learning path — browser fundamentals first, then React core concepts, hooks, performance, state management, and finally JavaScript and Tailwind patterns.
+Use it as a cheat-sheet or study guide — copy the code examples into a sandbox and run them to internalize the behavior.

 DOM — What and Why